This month’s Tater Tot post is in French to commemorate the 35th anniversary of the first time I took French.

-Honestly, it’s a good word but just because I like it and it’s my blog doesn’t mean I should be throwing it around like pizza dough.
+Honestly, it’s a good word, but just because I like it and it’s my blog doesn’t mean I should throw it around like pizza dough.

 Contrary to popular belief, I really don’t want to purposely offend people, hence the above Google search.

-That search led me to the best ever Reddit thread.
+That search led me to the best Reddit thread.

-If you need to replace a curse word, this is the place to go.
+If you ever need to replace a curse word, that thread is the place to go.

 Aww, tartar sauce!
 Mother of fishpaste!
 HOLY DOLPHIN NOISES!
 Son of a Danny Tanner!

 I’m adding it to my favorites tab so I can use it for reference.